-- copper content of the active ingredients;
+- the copper content of the active ingredients;

 - free copper (the culprit in burning plant tissue); and,

-Only High Quality Ingredients Go Into Demildex
+Only High-Quality Ingredients Go Into Demildex

 All copper fungicides are manufactured using scrap copper.
-Product sourced from copper scrap results in the presence of impurities including heavy metals.
+Product sourced from copper scrap results in the presence of impurities, including heavy metals.
 The purity of the final product depends on the purity of scrap used.
 Demildex is produced using the highest quality copper scrap.
 Copper joiners (major contributors of heavy metal impurities such as lead) are removed.
 As a result, Demildex averages a very 73 ppm lead level, well below the international standard of 250 ppm.

 Less undesirable Copper Chloride In Demildex

-All copper oxychloride and copper hydroxide products follow the same production process whereby copper chloride is an intermediare compound.
+All copper oxychloride and copper hydroxide products follow the same production process whereby copper chloride is an intermediary compound.
 The level of copper chloride in the final product is directly proportional to the reaction (manufacturing) time.